 - Not suitable for long-term grilling or adding more charcoal in the middle of cooking.

 Mistakes People Make When Making a Charcoal Chimney at Home

 In general, it’s common to make mistakes when you’re trying to make a charcoal chimney for the first time.
 That’s why I figured out some mistakes so that you can avoid them next time.
 And enjoy a delightful grilling experience.

 - Not make vent holes exactly to get proper air flows inside the chimney starter.

-- The edges of the holes are usually so sharp that people often cut themselves.
+- The edges of the holes are usually so sharp that people often cut themself.
 So try a pair of pliers to hammer them.
 It will make the holes’ edges smooth.

 - Not to mark holes with a pencil before drilling holes.
-It leads to drilling in imperfect position and wrong measurement.
+It leads to drilling in imperfect positions and wrong measurement.

 - Not to use a large tin can or carton if you’re going for a large barbecue.

 - I was using paper cartons.
 It can burn fast before all the charcoal becomes lit.
 So try to check the material of your carton.

 - Not to fire in each hole.
 Because of this, some charcoal may remain unlit.